maharshi95/GANTree/README.md

 If you'd like to report a bug or open an issue then please:

-**Check if there is an existing issue.** If there is then please add any more information that you have, or give it a 👍.
+**Check if there is an existing issue.** If there is, then please add any more information that you have, or give it a 👍.

 When submitting an issue please describe the issue as clearly as possible, including how to reproduce the bug.
 If you can include a screenshot of the issues, that would be helpful.